-- DFD do not accurately represent design and flow of application.
+- DFD does not accurately represent the design and flow of the application.

-- They analyse how data is flowing rather than how user interact with system.
+- They analyze how data is flowing rather than how users interact with the system.

-- DFD based threat modelling has no standard approach due to which different people create threat models with different output for the same scenario or problem.
+- DFD based threat modelling has no standard approach due to which different people create threat models with different outputs for the same scenario or problem.

-Attacker do not analyze data flow.
-Rather, they try to figure out how they can move through application which was the not supported in DFD based threat modelling.
+The attacker does not analyze data flow.
+Rather, they try to figure out how they can move through an application that was not supported in DFD based threat modelling.

 Their analysis lays emphasis on how to abuse ordinary use-cases to access assets or other targeted goals.

-VAST methodology uses PFD for the visual representation of application.
+The VAST methodology uses PFD for the visual representation of an application.

-Threat models based on PFD view application from the perspective of user interactions.
+Threat models based on PFD view applications from the perspective of user interactions.
 Following are the steps for PFD based threat modelling:

 - Designing application’s use cases